MartinPetrov12/LimeChain_Tasks/Week3_ValidationTask/README.md

 ## Configuration
 The required configuration steps need to be taken before experimenting with the code:

-1. Create accounts on Infura and Etherscan
-2. Obtain an Infura API key for both Sepolia and Goerli testnets, and an Etherscan API key
-3. Fill in the API keys in the .env file
-4. Fill in your private key in the .env file
+1. Fill in your private key in the .env file

-With these configurations in place, the project is set up to use Infura for deployment purposes and Etherscan for validation ones.
+With these configurations in place, the project is set up to use Infura for deployment and testing purposes.

-## Usage
+## Deployment
 In order to deploy an instance of the contract, first it needs to be compiled:
 ```
 npx hardhat compile